Hello, everyone! I know... I began this story FOUR years ago, and

 "I have several combinations that people tend to think sound odd, but once I get them to sample, most are sold."
 A smug grin was firmly in place on his handsome face as he raised an eyebrow at her, and walked right past her into the kitchen.

-A couple minutes later he emerged from the kitchen with three plates of fluffy quiche, placing them on the table and waving Alice over to join them.
+A couple of minutes later he emerged from the kitchen with three plates of fluffy quiche, placing them on the table and waving Alice over to join them.
 Bella watched with a small smile as Alice and Edward bowed their heads for a short moment, she assumed they were returning grace.

 "I rarely see that anymore."